MEETMARKET AND CROSSOVER MARKET SUBMISSIONS ARE NOW CLOSEDSubmissions opened Tuesday 6 January and closed Wednesday 18

 - Cross-Platform, Interactive and new Funding/Distribution Projects - We recognise that these kinds of projects might need additional or different kinds of information.
-For the 2014 application form, there is even more space for you to explain in detail how your project uses interactive media, outreach strategies and new methods of funding and distribution.
 For cross-platform and interactive projects specifically, we also advise that you use the teaser clip to showcase the general look of your project, and that it doesn't necessarily need to use moving image in the way a linear doc project would.
 Plus we especially advise you to use the facility to link to an external website to link your submission to another platform where assessors and buyers can play with and explore your project in detail.
 You can now also upload a longer document demonstrating the interactivity of your project.
-Remember - if you fill in this section, your project will be considered simultaneously for the new Crossover Market as well - please read the information about that market carefully and see if you are eligible.
+Remember - if you fill in this section, your project will be considered simultaneously for the Crossover Market as well - please read the information about that market carefully and see if you are eligible.

 Above all, remember that your submission is a whole package and is assessed as so.
 So think about how all these elements fit together, and good luck.

 We offer lots of alternative ways to get your projects heard and to get connected with Decision Makers - these are listed on our Marketplace Overview page.
 In particular, we offer the Switchboard service where our team can give advice on who might be useful for you to meet in the Marketplace in Sheffield.
 This advice will be especially useful to you if you've entered MeetMarket and we've reviewed your project and know it well.

-An administration fee of £25+VAT applies per project.
+An administration fee of £26+VAT applies per project.

 The organisers accept no liability in the event that their publications reproduce inaccuracies that you provide in submitted materials.